+Alice Cooper fever took over Las Vegas when the Godfather of rock and roll returned to Sin City.
 Not only did the legend have his show on August 10th, the night before was jam-packed with excitement when his son Dash Cooper headlined his CD release party for his band CO-OP at Vinyl inside the Hard Rock Hotel and Casino.
-Dash and his band are signed with EMP Label Group which is Dave Ellefson of Megadeth’s company (Ellefson Music Productions).
-Dave partnered up with Alice Goldstein Entertainment who did a great job organizing the event sponsored by Dollar Loan Center.
+Dash and his with band are signed with EMP Label Group which is Dave Ellefson of Megadeth’s company (Ellefson Music Productions) and the event was sponsored by Dollar Loan Center.
 The Red Carpet was packed with paparazzi crowding in for the best photo ops which had a steady stream of artists, musicians and celebrities.
 Some of the guests walking the Red Carpet and attending the spectacular event included Dave Ellefson (Megadeth), JD Scott (Property Brothers Show) and Annalee Belle (social media star), Calico Cooper, Chuck Garric, Dj Ashba (GN’R) and his beautiful wife Naty, Andrew Cushing and Trevor Stafford from Adelita’s Way, Terry Ilous (Great White), Whiskey Saldana and Mercy, Dan Laudo (Prong), Lonn Friend (RIP Magazine publisher) Stoney Curtis, Barry Barnes (Count’s 77), Shon McGee, Mike Varney (Shrapnel Records) Frank Dimino (Angel), Phil Varone (he hosted the event), Cody Elliott,Tyler Lawson (Crackerman), Julie Pyle (The Morning Blend) and someone who calls himself Alice Cooper….

 To make the event more epic, opening bands for the show were QUEENS RIOT, which consists of four female musicians who really know how to show the female genre can rock and also the ELECTRIC RADIO KINGS.
 The ELECTRIC RADIO KINGS were actually featured on Alice Cooper’s radio show one night while I was listening.
 I didn’t know who they were until Alice said they were from Las Vegas and then I made the connection that I know all the band members.
 Alice also commented that “I think I know Stacey Blades” who shreds on guitar in the band.
 I really love this band and I know that both of these bands have bright futures (put on the shades!
 LOL).